bsharper/radiacode.js/README.md

 2. Open `index.html` in a Chrome-based browser (Chrome, Edge, or other Chromium-based browsers)
 3. Click "Connect Bluetooth" to connect to your RadiaCode device

+## Standalone

+There is very simple `create_standalone.py` script that will generate a fully self-contained HTML file called "standalone.html".
+It does this by inlining all external script references.
+The resulitng file (standalone.html) should work anywhere, even without internet.
+You can generate the file locally or just use the "standalone.html" in the repo.

 ## Requirements

 - Chrome-based browser with Web Bluetooth API support